 Board

-BOARD MEMBERS
+BOARD MEMBERS and OFFICERS

-Rob Garfield MD – Board Member
+Rob Garfield MD – Vice President and Board Member

 Rob is a psychiatrist and clinical professor in the Department of Psychiatry at the University of Pennsylvania where he teaches systems therapy.
 He has a private practice in Bala Cynwyd, PA and does consultations and referrals for individuals, couples and families.
 He is the author of “Breaking the Male Code: Unlocking the Power of Friendship” (New York: Penguin/Random House, 2015).